-Headaches can result from numerous issues but the most common is myofascial adhesions and muscle tension in head, neck, and shoulder muscles.
+Headaches can result from numerous issues but the most common is muscle tension in the head, neck, and shoulder muscles.
 A proper assessment will help uncover the root cause of your persistent head pain.

 Headache pain comes in many forms: tension, sinus, or migraine.
 You may have tried many fixes such as prescription drugs, painkillers, heating pads, icepacks, gels, lotions, and herbs.

 Symptoms of Headache Pain

 - Blurred vision

 There are two common types of headaches…tension and migraine.
 The majority of headaches are related to tight neck/ shoulder musculature and myofascial trigger points.

 Common symptoms include pressing or tightening head pain, pressure or band like tightness, and/ or increased tenderness of neck and shoulder muscles.

 A number of factors can contribute to tension headaches including poor posture, mechanical overload, accident trauma, muscular overuse, nutritional imbalances, low hydration, and psychological stress.

 - Emotional unrest

 - Accident trauma